 2. Basis of Preparation

-The parent company only financial statements have been prepared on a historical cost basis except for financial instruments measured at fair value.
-Amounts in the parent company only financial statements are expressed in thousands of New Taiwan dollars ("NT\$") unless otherwise stated.
+The consolidated financial statements have been prepared on a historical cost basis except for financial instruments measured at fair value.
+Amounts in the consolidated financial statements are expressed in thousands of New Taiwan dollars ("NT\$") unless otherwise stated.